benjamin-s-hobbs/ops-challenges/README.md

-# ops-201d8-code-challenges
+# ops-challenges
 README.md

 ## What is this repo all about?

 This repository is all about my first foray into the world of scripting, gitn' down with ACP, and first touches with languages and coding.
-Here is where I pushed my commits that I added that were assigned to familiarize me with working with GitHub, VS Code, Connecting to a host via SSH, virtual machines,
+Here is where I pushed my commits that I added that were assigned to familiarize me with working with GitHub, VS Code, Connecting to a host via SSH, virtual machines, and many other things as I jumped into the world of scripts, code, and Markdown (oh my).
+I've renamed this repo to ops-challenges (from ops-201d8-code-challenges) as a commitment to myself to complete courses 201/301/and401 to complete my training.
+This repo will showcase all of that progress, as I continue to learn, hone, and refine my expanding skillset.

 ## Why are you learning these skills?

 To learn how to be a Cybersecurity Engineer.
 Full Stop.
 From there, I'll have the skills to move however I'm needed in this field.
 Ideally, my plan is to start out as an analyst in a SOC, honing and sharpening my Blue Team knowledge, because the world needs a lot of that at the moment.
-As I do that, I'll train in Red Team methodologies to better understand what it is like.
-This will enhance my Blue Team knowledge and inspire me to create some tools that I better defend with.
-Then having perfected my Form III, Form II, and Form VII I'll become Purple, which is my goal.
+As I do that, I'll train in Red Team methodologies to better understand what it is like to attack targets from the outside.
+This will enhance my Blue Team knowledge and inspire me to create some tools that I can better defend with.
+Then having perfected my Form III, Form II, and Form VII I'll become Purple, which is my goal. #IYKYK

 ## What fundamental concepts did you learn in Ops 201?